Here’s my guide to visiting the most beautiful hilltop towns and villages in the Luberon Valley of Provence.

 Buses aren’t regular, taxis are very limited, and Uber doesn’t operate there yet.
 The roads are easy to drive and well sign posted.

-What To See in the Luberon Valley: Hilltop Villages and Sites You Can't Miss
+What To See in the Luberon Valley: Hilltop Towns You Can’t Miss

 Although picturesque-ness is a defining feature of the Luberon, each village has a distinct personality.
 Most of the villages are relatively small.
-But they can take a day if you're in a languorous "live in the moment" relaxation mode.
+But they can take a day each, if you’re in a languorous “live in the moment” relaxation mode.

 1. L’Isle-sur-la-Sorgue: Antique Paradise